Have products on hand to sell? Now, here’s the next important question: who’s your customer?

-I know there will be a question mark on your face, to identify your customer you need to first know your product which reaches them.
+I know there will be a question mark on your face, to identify your customer you need to first know the product that reaches them.

 Before that, what about your product?
 Is it selling well on Amazon?
-We've got a recommendation of the free tool to even find profitable products to sell on Amazon.
+We've got a recommendation for the free tool to find profitable products to sell on Amazon.

 Make your product sourcing easy and save a lot of your time and money with Amz Online Arbitrage.

-Give it a TRY for sourcing products to sell on Amazon.
+Give it a TRY for source products to sell on Amazon.
 Let's find your ideal customer.

 Have you thought about these: What does your product do for your ideal customer?
 What problems does your product solve for your customer?